 Chocolate Cheesecake Brownies –an exquisite combination of brownies and chocolate cheesecake that you can eat with your fingers!

-More of the Best Brownies from My Kitchen
+More of the Best Brownies

 Besides chocolate chip cookies, brownies are the second most frequent dessert at Chez Skinny Chick!
 There is one rule, which I do break on occasion, NO NUTS!